jon-jacky/PyModel/notes/README.md

 * *release-0.9.txt*: release notes

-See also the *README* files in some directories, the slides and papers in the [*talks*](../talks) directory, and the web pages in the [*www*](../www) directory.
+See also the *README* files in each directory, the slides and papers in the [*talks*](../talks) directory, and the web pages in the [*www*](../www) directory.

 Revised Mar 2013